algorithmiaio/dev-center/_pages/client-guides/go.md

 A Data URI uniquely identifies files and directories and contains a protocol "data://" and path "your_username/data_collection".
 For more information on the Data URI see the [Data API Specification](http://docs.algorithmia.com/#data-api-specification).

-Instead of your YOUR_USERNAME you can also use '.my' when calling algorithms.
+Instead of your username you can also use '.my' when calling algorithms.
 For more information about the '.my' pseudonym check out the [Hosted Data Guide](/application-development/data-sources/hosted-data-guide/).
 {: .notice-info}

 ### Work with Directory Permissions